 The Restated Voting Agreement became effective on June 12, 2019 and will continue until the earlier to occur of (a) a Deemed Liquidation Event unless, immediately upon such Deemed Liquidation Event, the Company's common stock is and remains listed on The Nasdaq Stock Market LLC, or (b) Mr. Yaney's death.
-For purposes of the agreement, a "Deemed Liquidation Event" means (i) the acquisition of the Company by another entity by means of any transaction or series of related transactions to which the Company is party other than a transaction or series of transactions in which the holders of the Company's voting securities outstanding immediately prior to such transaction or series of transactions, as a result of the Company's shares held by such holders prior to such transaction or series of transactions, a majority of the total voting power represented by the Company's outstanding voting securities or such other surviving or resulting entity; (ii) a sale, lease or other disposition of all or substantially all of the Company's or its subsidiaries' assets taken as a whole by means of any transaction or series of related transactions, except where such sale, lease or other disposition is to a wholly-owned subsidiary of the Company; or (iii) any liquidation, dissolution or winding up of the Company, whether voluntary or involuntary; however, a Deemed Liquidation Event shall not include any transaction effected primarily to raise capital for the Company or a spin-off or similar divestiture of the Company's product or SaaS business as part of reorganization of the Company approved by the Company's board of directors.
+For purposes of the agreement, a "Deemed Liquidation Event" means (i) the acquisition of the Company by another entity by means of any transaction or series of related transactions to which the Company is party other than a transaction or series of transactions in which the holders of the Company's voting securities outstanding immediately prior to such transaction or series of transactions, as a result of the Company's shares held by such holders prior to such transaction or series of transactions, a majority of the total voting power represented by the Company's outstanding voting securities or such other surviving or resulting entity; (ii) a sale, lease or other disposition of all or substantially all of the Company's or its subsidiaries' assets taken as a whole by means of any transaction or series of related transactions, except where such sale, lease or other disposition is to a wholly-owned subsidiary of the Company; or (iii) any liquidation, dissolution or winding up of the Company, whether voluntary or involuntary; however, a Deemed Liquidation Event shall not include any transaction of the Company approved by the Company's product or SaaS business as part of reorganization of the Company approved by the Company's board of directors.